Marginal Girsanov Reweighting: Stable Variance Reduction for Long-Timescale Dynamics from Biased Simulation: Experiments

-Figure~\ref{fig:alanine1} shows the results for alanine dipeptide. a) reports the sum of the first five eigenvalues as a function of lag time.
+Figure~\ref{fig:alanine1}a) reports the sum of the first five eigenvalues as a function of lag time.
 MGR consistently follows the unbiased reference, whereas GR shows clear deviations.
-Due to the large variance and low ESS values, GR fails to provide a reliable MSM for lag times exceeding $10\tau = 400 \text{fs}$. b) shows the dominant left eigenfunctions and the corresponding implied timescales (ITS) at lag time $40\tau=1.6 \text{ps}$ under the unbiased trajectory.
-These serve as our evaluation reference.
-Using MGR, we reweight the biased trajectory to recover the unbiased properties.
-Since GR has already failed at this timescale, only MGR results are reported in c).
+Due to large weight variance and rapidly collapsing ESS, GR fails to produce a stable transition matrix beyond lag time $10\tau = 400\,\text{fs}$ and thus cannot construct a valid MSM at longer time scales.
+Figure~\ref{fig:alanine1}b) shows the dominant left eigenfunctions and corresponding ITS at lag time $40\tau = 1.6\,\text{ps}$ under the unbiased trajectory, serving as the evaluation reference.
+Since GR has already failed at this lag time, only MGR results are reported in Figure~\ref{fig:alanine1}c).
 Both the eigenfunctions and implied timescales demonstrate that MGR successfully reproduces the unbiased behavior.

-Detailed comparisons of ESS and individual ITS are provided in Figure~\ref{fig:alanine-ITS}.
+Figure~\ref{fig:alanine-ITS}a) compares the relative ESS as a function of lag time: MGR maintains substantially higher ESS throughout, while GR collapses rapidly.
+Figure~\ref{fig:alanine-ITS}b) reports the first four individual ITS, where MGR tracks the unbiased reference with markedly less fluctuation.
+To further illustrate the failure mode of GR, Figure~\ref{fig:alanine-gr} displays the dominant eigenfunctions reweighted by GR at lag times $\tau$ and $10\tau$.
+At $\tau$, GR yields reasonable corrections, but at $10\tau$ the eigenfunctions become severely distorted and the metastable partitions blur.
+In contrast, MGR retains stable eigenfunctions across all lag times that closely match the unbiased reference, consistent with its superior ESS and ITS accuracy.